SamuelGasc/Captcha-Generator/README.md

     (example of valid path: '../captchaFile/').

     You now only have to call the "getCaptcha" method in the "Captcha" object with a positive integer (between 5 and 15) as a parameter.
-It will generated a captcha containing random characters (as much as the number you provided in the "getCaptcha" parameter).
+It will generate a captcha containing random characters (as much as the number you provided in the "getCaptcha" parameter).